Abhishek Bansiwal

 Scoping the compliance gap

-Conducted a gap assessment against GDPR, UK GDPR, CCPA, and Australian privacy requirements.
-Identified that the platform's geofencing operations triggered mandatory DPO appointment (Art.
+Conducted a gap assessment against GDPR, UK GDPR, and applicable non-EU privacy regimes.
+Identified that core product processing operations triggered mandatory DPO appointment (Art.
 37(1)(b)) and mandatory DPIA (Art.
-35) — mapping five of nine EDPB WP248 criteria and preparing the legal justification for both obligations.
+35) — mapping the relevant EDPB WP248 criteria and preparing the legal justification for both obligations.

 2